elliotblanchard/rails-final-aicms/spec.md

 - [x] Views use partials if appropriate

-* Seems that form validations aren't working anymore on new document form
 * Need to add the new generators
 * Need error handling / display (and don't save the docuemnt) on the JSON responses
 * Omniauth login dosen't log in